The Legend of BADITUDE

 - Kicking ass

 This wily duo of mesomorphic monstrosities set forth on a path of sonic destruction.
-Roid rage?
+Fuel by roid rage?
 Perhaps.
 But one thing is for certain: It was steroid rage.
-For the next several years, BADITUDE utilized the power of synthesizer music (“the most motivating of music”) in an attempt to right the wrongs of a society gone soft.
+For the next several years, BADITUDE utilized the power of synthesizer music (“the most motivating of music”) in an attempt to right the wrongs of a society gone soft and ravaged by NERDS.
 They describe this as “motivational muscle music.”
 Their songs are optimized for use in the gymnasium (by men only), increasing endorphin production while minimizing lactic acid build-up.
 The band has told me that they guarantee results when using their music, along with a protein-based diet, and daily intake of Bang energy drinks.

 Much has happened in the world of BADITUDE, from their inception in 2004 until today… more than I could ever dare to research and present to you in this short biography.
-The band performed a number of concert events in a 5-year span, made a surprise live appearance on a cold December night in 2011 with a prophecy about the end of the world, disappeared without a trace for several more years, and then suddenly re-emerged in our current post-apocalyptic age of unprecedented uncertainty.
+The band performed a number of concert events in a 5-year span, made a surprise live appearance on a cold December night in 2011 with a prophecy about the end of the world, disappeared without a trace for several more years after the poles shifted in 2012, and then suddenly re-emerged in our current post-apocalyptic age of unprecedented uncertainty.
 I have it on good authority that Chip Dunkirk and Troy Bennett will be sharing many a fascinating tale on this website, sooner rather than later.

 But, you don’t have to take my word for it.
 As the rude, crude dudes of BADITUDE are often known to exclaim: “TOP IT.”